 The following fine assessment schedule addresses penalties for vehicular violations.
-The fines listed are only for citations issued by NMJC Security and not for citations that might be issued by the Hobbs Police Department, New Mexico State Police, or Lea County Sheriff's Department.
-All fines shall be payable directly to New Mexico Junior College.
-Vehicle owner's failure to find citation on his/her vehicle will not invalidate fine.
+The fines listed are only for citations issued by NMJC Public Safety / Security and not for citations that might be issued by the Hobbs Police Department, New Mexico State Police, or Lea County Sheriff's Department.
+All fines shall be payable directly to the Student Life Office Vehicle owner's failure to find citation on his/her vehicle will not invalidate fine.
 Failure to pay fine will result in further disciplinary action which may include suspension from NMJC until record is cleared.

-\$10
+Failure to register vehicle \$10

-\$25
+Failure to stop or yield \$25

-\$10
+Parking in "No Parking Zone" (yellow curb) \$10

-\$25
+Parking in fire lane/fire zone \$25

-\$25
+Parking in handicapped space without proper permits \$25

-\$10
+Parking outside designated space \$10

-Up to \$50
+Other (dependent on specific violations) Up to \$50

-Section VIII Crime Awareness & Campus Security
+Section VIII Crime Awareness & Public Safety / Security

-A. Campus Security
+A. Campus Security / Public Safety

 The College strives to maintain a safe and secure environment in which to work and study.
 New Mexico Junior College is concerned about the protection of persons and property.
 The institution cannot, however, guarantee the absolute safety of any one individual.
 Personal safety must begin with the individual.
-NMJC provides a number of safety services and programs, including twenty-four hour coverage by Security employees.
-To reach Security, please call (575) 399-2033 or (575) 492-2789.
+NMJC provides a number of safety services and programs, including twenty-four hour coverage by Public Safety / Security employees.
+To reach Public Safety / Security, please call (575) 399-2033 or (575) 492-2789.

-New Mexico Junior College Security is responsible for securing buildings and providing campus-wide patrol.
+NMJC Public Safety / Security is responsible for securing buildings and providing campus-wide patrol.
 They also perform investigations and document incidents that occur on campus.
 In the event follow-up is necessary, or an incident constitutes a criminal offense, the Hobbs Police Department, Lea County Sheriff's Department or New Mexico State Police may be notified.
-NMJC will inform the parents or legal guardians of students under age 21 who have violated laws on the use or possession of alcohol or drugs, as allowed by the Higher Education Amendments of 1998.
+NMJC may inform the parents or legal guardians of students under age 21 who have violated laws on the use or possession of alcohol or drugs, as allowed by the Higher Education Amendments of 1998.

 Preventing crime is a responsibility shared between the College and its constituents, including students, faculty, and staff.
 One cannot assume someone else has reported criminal activity.
-Suspicion is the only reason one needs for contacting a security employee.
-If you are the victim or witness to a crime, contact Security as soon as possible.
-It will be helpful to supply Security with as much information as possible.
+Suspicion is the only reason one needs for contacting a public safety / security employee.
+If you are the victim or witness to a crime, contact Public Safety / Security as soon as possible.
+It will be helpful to supply Public Safety / Security with as much information as possible.
 This will allow a campus search to begin immediately and for neighboring law enforcement agencies to be notified.